startupbuilders777/Algorithms-Data-Structures-and-Design/ML INTERVIEW MATERIAL/HARMAN-ML-README.txt

     close to -1 indicates the opposite.
 A clustered set of data in a model producing mostly high silhouette values is likely an acceptable and appropriate model.s

+Gradient boosting vs Random Forest Tree:

+    Random Forest vs Decision Trees
+    As noted above, decision trees are fraught with problems.
+A tree generated from 99 data points might differ significantly from a tree generated with just one different data point.
+If there was a way to generate a very large number of trees, averaging out their solutions, then you'll likely get an answer that is going to be very close to the true answer.
+Enter the random forest—a collection of decision trees with a single, aggregated result.
+Random forests are commonly reported as the most accurate learning algorithm.

+    Random forests reduce the variance seen in decision trees by:

+    Using different samples for training,
+    Specifying random feature subsets,
+    Building and combining small (shallow) trees.
+    A single decision tree is a weak predictor, but is relatively fast to build.
+More trees give you a more robust model and prevent overfitting.
+However, the more trees you have, the slower the process.
+Each tree in the forest has to be generated, processed, and analyzed.
+In addition, the more features you have, the slower the process (which can sometimes take hours or even days); Reducing the set of features can dramatically speed up the process.

+    Another distinct difference between a decision tree and random forest is that while a decision tree is easy to read—you just follow the path and find a result—a random forest is a tad more complicated to interpret.
+There are a slew of articles out there designed to help you read the results from random forests (like this one), but in comparison to decision trees, the learning curve is steep.

+    Random Forest vs Gradient Boosting
+    Like random forests, gradient boosting is a set of decision trees.
+The two main differences are:

+    How trees are built: random forests builds each tree independently while gradient boosting builds one tree at a time.
+This additive model (ensemble) works in a forward stage-wise manner, introducing a weak learner to improve the shortcomings of existing weak learners.
+    Combining results: random forests combine results at the end of the process (by averaging or "majority rules") while gradient boosting combines results along the way.
+    If you carefully tune parameters, gradient boosting can result in better performance than random forests.
+However, gradient boosting may not be a good choice if you have a lot of noise, as it can result in overfitting.
+They also tend to be harder to tune than random forests.

+    Random forests and gradient boosting each excel in different areas.
+Random forests perform well for multi-class object detection and bioinformatics, which tends to have a lot of statistical noise.
+Gradient Boosting performs well when you have unbalanced data such as in real time risk assessment.